anishak20/portfolio/content/research/iastro.md

    * **Total flux** (via luminosity distance)

 3. **Luminosity Evolution** <br>
    Applied an evolution factor to account for the average evolution in brightness across different redshifts.
-This effect also accounts for the reduced observed flux due to increasing distance and redshift as outlined by <a href="https://arxiv.org/pdf/1611.05039" target="_blank" style="text-decoration: none;">A. Paulino-Afonso et al., 2016</a>.
+This effect also accounts for the reduced observed flux due to increasing distance and redshift as outlined in <a href="https://arxiv.org/pdf/1611.05039" target="_blank" style="text-decoration: none;">A. Paulino-Afonso et al., 2016</a>.

    <div style="display: flex; justify-content: center; margin-top: 12px;">
      <img src="/blog/iastro/lum2.png" style="width: 50%; max-width: 500px;">